Luix-Sparta/tech258_python/apis/readme.md

 HTTP stands for Hypertext Transfer Protocol.
 It is an application layer protocol used for transmitting hypermedia documents, such as HTML.
 HTTPS (HTTP Secure) is a secure version of HTTP that uses encryption (SSL/TLS) to ensure secure communication over the internet.

+### What is HTTPS?

+HTTPS, or Hypertext Transfer Protocol Secure, is a protocol used for secure communication over a computer network, most commonly the internet.
+It encrypts data transmitted between the client (such as a web browser) and the server using Transport Layer Security (TLS) or Secure Sockets Layer (SSL), providing encryption, data integrity, and authentication.
+HTTPS ensures that sensitive information, such as login credentials and financial transactions, remains private and secure, protecting users from eavesdropping and tampering.
+It has become the standard for securing online transactions and communications, helping to safeguard privacy and mitigate security risks associated with unencrypted HTTP connections.

+Key features of HTTPS include:
+- **Encryption**: Data transmitted between client and server is encrypted.
+- **Data Integrity**: Ensures the integrity of transmitted data, preventing unauthorized modifications.
+- **Authentication**: Verifies the identity of the server and, optionally, the client.
+- **TLS/SSL Technology**: Uses Transport Layer Security (TLS) or Secure Sockets Layer (SSL) for encryption and authentication.
+- **Protection**: Safeguards sensitive information from interception and tampering.
+- **Standardization**: Widely adopted for securing online transactions and communications.

 ## 5. HTTP Request Structure

 ![HTTP_request.png](images/HTTP_request.png)